MirjamC/xml-workshop/_sources/7_alto_ET.md

 You can distinguish the articles using the newspaper metadata based on the element 'subject'.
 All articles have a subject ('artikel', 'familiebericht' etc) whilst the other metadata does not.

-This distintion can be done with an 'if' statement, in which we check if there is a element with the name 'subject' present in the element block.
+This distinction can be done with an 'if' statement, in which we check if there is a element with the name 'subject' present in the element block.

 We will start with extracting the type of article, title, and identifier from the Didl XML.
 The identifier will later be used to download the articles.